Chengyuli33/mcp-weather-server-demo/README.md

-# mcp-server-framework Overview
+# MCP Weather Server Demo Overview

-This is a project for experimenting with Model Context Protocol (MCP) server implementations.
+🌦️ This project implements a lightweight Model Context Protocol (MCP) server that provides real-time weather data through the National Weather Service API.
+Built in Python using **FastMCP** and `httpx`, it can be locally connected to **Claude Desktop** for tool execution and context-aware interactions.

 It consists of two main phases: